Kyle-Southam/Coding-Projects/README.md

 If a program requires multiple function files to run, the script to use them will be refered to as "main" while the functions retain their original name.

 I hope you enjoy!
-It was fun to make these projects and apply what I have learned.
+It was fun to make these projects and applying what I have learned.
 -Kyle Southam